LeonisX/java-monitor/README.md

 This task gets metrics from `WildFly`.
 There are a lot of them, at the bottom there are several links to sources.

-The values of the `ActiveCount` field will be visible on the` chart-0`, but the values of the `BlockingFailureCount` field will not.
+The values of the `ActiveCount` metric will be visible on the` chart-0`, but the values of the `BlockingFailureCount` metric will not.
 But with any change in the console, a message will be displayed.
 This is very convenient when there is some little changeable data, and there is no desire to clutter up the charts.